 Alarming news in The Guardian: more than 180 billion dollars invested by fossil fuel companies in new oil ‘cracking’ facilities will help fuel a 40% rise in plastic production in the next decade.
 It means that the ‘global plastic binge which is already causing widespread damage to oceans, habitats and food chains, is set to increase dramatically over the next 10 years’.
+As if we didn’t have enough problems yet.
 The article prompted us to review some of the solutions designers have come up with.

 The New Raw

 Rotterdam-based research & design studio The New Raw, run by the architects Foteini Setaki and Panos Sakkas, focuses on recycling plastic waste with the use of 3D printing.
 Their work includes research on marine and city plastic pollution, hyperlocal fabrication in refugee camps, decentralized production in islands, awareness projects on plastic pollution, circular economy systems and others.
 The project Print Your City! aims to close the loop within city boundaries by using locally produced plastic waste to produce playful urban furniture.

 The Ocean Cleanup is the story of the schoolboy Boyan Slat who thought of using the ocean currents to start cleaning the Great Pacific Garbage Patch.
 While everybody told him this was not possible, Slat managed to convince others while he had started studying at TU Delft.
 The project was awarded an INDEX Award in 2015.
 Now aged 22, Slat is heading an international social enterprise that after extensive trials and test plans to start cleaning the Pacific Ocean by mid 2018.
 Never say that something is impossible.